-- 19. Open space and Physical Activity SPP states that the planning system 'has a role in helping to create an environment where physical wellbeing is improved and activity made easier'.
-Furthermore, it states that 'access to good quality open spaces and opportunities for sport and recreation make important contributions to a healthier Scotland.' - 20.
-Rural Development SPP states in relation to rural development that the 'aim should be to enable development in all rural areas which supports prosperous and sustainable communities whilst protecting and enhancing environmental quality.'
+- 17. Rural Development SPP states in relation to rural development that the 'aim should be to enable development in all rural areas which supports prosperous and sustainable communities whilst protecting and enhancing environmental quality.'
 All new development is required to respond to the specific local character of the location, fit in the landscape and seek to achieve high design and environmental standards.
-It is also important that rural communities have reasonable access to good quality services. - 21.
+It is also important that rural communities have reasonable access to good quality services. - 18.
 Historic Environment SPP states that 'the historic environment is a key part of Scotland's cultural heritage and it enhances national, regional and local distinctiveness, contributing to sustainable economic growth and regeneration'.
 The historic environment is also 'of particular importance to the growth of tourism and leisure.'
 SPP states 'Planning Authorities have a role in protecting, preserving and enhancing gardens and designed landscapes.
-Change should be managed to ensure that the significant elements justifying designation are protected and enhanced'. - 22.
+Change should be managed to ensure that the significant elements justifying designation are protected and enhanced'. - 19.
 It is worth noting that the emerging Scottish National Planning Framework 3, expected to be finalised and published in June 2014, identifies the extension of the Speyside Way to Newtonmore as a National Development.
 It outlines the need for this 'to help deliver an integrated national network of walking and cycling routes', which 'will significantly improve visitor experiences and increase tourism within Scotland.'
 Furthermore, it is intended the network 'will be a key asset for increasing physical activity and will support active travel.'